smbape/node-autoit-opencv-com/README.md

 The transformation will usually be straight from python.

-The translation usually involves 3 steps:
+The translation usually involves 2 steps:

   - Finding the functions/constants names.
   - Transform the parameter types according to the UDF parameter.
-This step might involve looking at the [opencv documentation](https://docs.opencv.org/4.5.5/index.html).
-  - Adjust the parameter order.
 This step might involve looking at the [opencv documentation](https://docs.opencv.org/4.5.5/index.html).

 ### Finding the functions/constants names